tmrts/boilr-license/README.md

 # License Template
-This is a project template for creating licenses using [tmplt](https://github.com/tmrts/tmplt)
+This is a project template for creating licenses using [boilr](https://github.com/tmrts/boilr)

 ## Install
-`tmplt download tmrts/tmplt-license license`
+`boilr download tmrts/boilr-license license`

 ## Usage
-`tmplt use license <my-project-dir>`
+`boilr use license <my-project-dir>`

 ## More Information
-For more information please check [tmplt](https://github.com/tmrts/tmplt)
+For more information please check [boilr](https://github.com/tmrts/boilr)